-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance possible, in order to ensure appropriate trade-offs. equality, human rights and privacy impact implications.
-Agenda, minutes and papers are published on our website for ease of access.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance possible, in order to ensure appropriate trade-offs. sections on equality, human rights and privacy impact implications.
+Agenda, minutes and papers are published on the Council's website for ease of access.
+Due to the impact of the pandemic, the cycle of Policy Boards starting in August will be conducted online via Teams.
+Recordings of meetings have been made available online.
 Consultation and engagement mechanisms Council services engage and consult with communities in a number of ways including: Public Services Panel, Focus Groups, Tenants and Residents Forums, service user groups, Community Planning process, Complaints Procedure, local partnerships and Community Councils.
 Members of the public are also able to contact the Council through the website and are able to take part in consultations or complete complaints forms.
 3.2.4 Ensuring fair access to services.
-Protocols ensure fair access and statutory guidance is followed Members of the public can access services via a number of methods for example, online through the MyAccount online customer portal, telephone the Customer Service Unit, and email via the council website.
+Protocols ensure fair access and statutory guidance is followed Members of the public can access services via a number of methods for example, online through the MyAccount online customer portal, telephone the Customer Service Unit, and email via the Council website.